 Our Larchwood Post Frames are thicker to suit larger canvas pictures, a statement piece on the wall.

-The Larchwood Floating Frames are ideal for smaller canvases.
+The Floating Post Frames are ideal for smaller canvases.
 There is a thin gap between the canvas and the frame, creating an illusion of the picture "floating" in the frame, giving it its name.

 Browse our collection and choose your canvas and frame by clicking below.